YaolinGe/DashApp/tools/README.md

 # Usage
-`CutFileParserCli.exe <filename> <sensorName>` to load a .cut file and then save all the data for the specified sensor to a .protobuf file.
+`CutFileParserCli.exe <filename>` to load a .cut file and then save all the data to a temporary folder which contains all the essential sensor data.